kiramclean/notes/talks/software_for_the_internet.md

 - _Before:_ Memcached

-^ It's possible to also cache some things in memory or on a file system, but that quickly becomes a drain on system resources.
+^ - It's possible to also cache some things in memory or on a file system, but that quickly becomes a drain on system resources.

+[.footer: **○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○**]

 ---